R0Wi-DEV/workflow_ocr/README.md

 </p>

 ### PDF
 For processing PDF files, the external command line tool [`OCRmyPDF`](https://github.com/jbarlow83/OCRmyPDF) is used.
-The tool is invoked with the [`--redo-ocr`](https://ocrmypdf.readthedocs.io/en/latest/advanced.html#when-ocr-is-skipped) parameter so that it will perform a detailed text analysis.
-The detailed analysis masks out visible text and sends the image of each page to the OCR processor.
-After processing, additional text is inserted as OCR, whereas existing text in a mixed file document (images embedded into text pages) is not disrupted.
+The tool is always invoked with the [`--skip-text`](https://ocrmypdf.readthedocs.io/en/latest/advanced.html#when-ocr-is-skipped) parameter so that it will skip pages which already contain text.
+Please note that with that parameter set, it's currently not possible to analize pages with mixed content (see https://github.com/R0Wi/workflow_ocr/issues/113 for furhter information).

 ### Images
 For processing single images (currently `jpg` and `png` are supported), `ocrmypdf` converts the image to a PDF.
 The converted PDF file will then be OCR processed and saved as a new file with the original filename and the extension `.pdf` (for example `myImage.jpg` will be saved to `myImage.jpg.pdf`).
 The original image fill will remain untouched.